HMPO/hmpo-nunjucks-test/README.md

 #### Example Usage

+Assuming you have already imported and set up `hmpo-nunjucks-test` as seen in `renderer` example usage.

 ```javascript
 const cheerio = require('cheerio');
 const htmlContent = cheerio.load('<div><p>  This is a test &#x2019; string  </p>  <p>Another test.</p></div>');